StackStorm/st2docs/docs/source/workflows.rst

 Just like any actions, workflows are exposed in the automation library, and can be called manually, or triggered by rules.
 Workflows can even be called from other workflows.

-To create a workflow action, choose a workflow runner (Mistral or ActionChain), connect the actions in a workflow definition, and provide the usual action meta data.
+To create a workflow action, choose a workflow runner, connect the actions in a workflow definition, and provide the usual action meta data.

-|st2| supports two types of workflows - :doc:`ActionChain <actionchain>` and
+|st2| supports three types of workflows - :doc:`Orquesta <orquesta/index>`, :doc:`ActionChain <actionchain>`
-:doc:`Mistral <mistral>`.
+and :doc:`Mistral <mistral>`.

+* :doc:`Orquesta <orquesta/index>` is a new workflow engine, designed specifically for |st2|, released
+  in 2019.
+With Orquesta, you can define simple sequential workflows or complex workflows with forks, joins, and sophisticated data transformation and queries.
+It will replace both ActionChains and Mistral.
+We recommend you write all new workflows in Orquesta.

+  **Use Orquesta for all new workflows.**

-* :doc:`ActionChain <actionchain>` is |st2|'s internal no-frills workflow runner.
+* :doc:`ActionChain <actionchain>` is |st2|'s legacy internal no-frills workflow runner.
 It provides a simple syntax to define a chain of actions, runs them one after another, passing data from one action to another until it succeeds or fails.

-  **Use ActionChain when you want speed and simplicity.**
+It does not provide any complex workflow handling.

+  **Use ActionChain for simple legacy workflows.**

 * :doc:`Mistral <mistral>` is a dedicated workflow service, originated in OpenStack, integrated and bundled with |st2|.
 With Mistral, you can define complex workflow logic with nested workflows, forks, joins, and policies for error handling, retries, and delays.

-  **Use Mistral when you need power and resilience.**

-* :doc:`Orquesta <orquesta/index>` is a new workflow engine, designed specifically for |st2|.
-It
-  is currently in public beta.
-In future this will replace both Action Chain and Mistral.
-With Orquesta, you can define simple sequential workflows or complex workflows with forks, joins, and sophisticated data transformation and queries.

-  **Use Orquesta to test-drive the future of workflows.**
+This is maintained for legacy reasons, but we recommend all new workflows are written in Orquesta.

+  **Use Mistral for legacy complex workflows.**

 Learn how to define and run workflows:

 .. toctree::
     :maxdepth: 1

+    Orquesta <orquesta/index>
     actionchain
     mistral
     mistral_yaql
     mistral_jinja
-    Orquesta <orquesta/index>